Are you frustrated by live streaming?

 If people were going to do one thing as a response to your video content, what would you like it to be?

-This could be jumping in an online prayer room, filling in a form, or registering for another online event.
+This could be jumping into an online prayer room, filling in a form, or registering for another online event.

 What we’ve done that won’t be perfect but we try to take into account these elements when we do our live streaming.